-- Soil moisture serves as the the solvent and carrier of food nutrients for plants growth.
+- Soil moisture serves as the solvent and carrier of food nutrients for plants growth.

 - Soil moisture help to regulate soil temperature

-- Soil water is the principle constituent of the growing plants
+- Soil water is the principal constituent of the growing plants

 - Micro organism require water for their metabolic activities.

-- Soil water helps in chemical and biological activities of the soil
+- Soil water helps in the chemical and biological activities of the soil

 - Soil forming processes and weathering depend on soil moisture

 We hope that you have found this article useful.
-If you have any other point you would like to share with us on the importance of soil moisture please add them on the comment below.
+If you have any other points you would like to share with us on the importance of soil moisture please add them in the comment below.